keystonejs/keystone-storage-adapter-s3/README.md

 The S3 adapter supports all the standard Keystone file schema fields.
 It also supports storing the following values per-file:

-- **path, bucket**: The path and bucket at which the file is stored in the database.
-If these are present when reading or deleting files, they will be used instead of looking at the global S3Adapter configuration.
+- **bucket**, **path**: The bucket, and path within the bucket, for the file can be is stored in the database.
+If these are present when reading or deleting files, they will be used instead of looking at the adapter configuration.
 The effect of this is that you can have some (eg, old) files in your collection stored in different bucket / different path inside your bucket.

 The main use of this is to allow slow data migrations.
 If you *don't* store these values you can arguably migrate your data more easily - just move it all, then reconfigure and restart your server.

 - **etag**: The etag of the stored item.
 This is equal to the MD5 sum of the file content.

-# Migrating from keystone 0.3

-The fields have been structured to make the new type mostly-compatible with the old keystone s3 field field.
-The only difference is that `filetype` has been renamed to `mimetype`.

 # License